 In August 2010, the Company adopted the 2010 Share Incentive Plan (the "2010 Plan"), which has a term of ten years and permits the grant of options, share appreciation rights, restricted shares and restricted share units of the Company to employees, directors and consultants of the Company and its affiliates.
 Under the plan, a total of 35 million ordinary shares were initially reserved for issuance.
-The maximum number of ordinary shares available for issuance will be reduced by one share for every one share issued pursuant to a share option or share appreciation right and by 1.75 share for every one share issued as restricted shares or pursuant to a restricted shares unit.
+The maximum number of ordinary shares available for issuance is reduced by one share for every one share issued pursuant to a share option or share appreciation right and by 1.75 shares for every one share issued as restricted shares or pursuant to a restricted shares unit.
 In March 2014, the 2010 Plan was terminated and all remaining shares were forwarded to the 2014 Plan.

-In March 2014, the Company adopted the 2014 Share Incentive Plan (the "2014 Plan"), which was funded by the remaining 4.6 million shares from the 2010 Plan plus an additional 1.0 million shares.
-On January 1, 2015, shares in the 2014 Plan, which have a term life of ten years, were allowed a one-time increase in the amount equal to 10% of the total number of Weibo shares issued and outstanding on a fully-diluted basis as of December 31, 2014.
+In March 2014, the Company adopted the 2014 Share Incentive Plan (the "2014 Plan"), which included the remaining 4.6 million shares from the 2010 Plan plus an additional 1.0 million shares.
+On January 1, 2015, shares in the 2014 Plan, which has a term life of ten years were allowed a one-time increase in the amount equal to 10% of the total number of Weibo shares issued and outstanding on a fully-diluted basis as of December 31, 2014.
 Each share in the 2014 Plan pool allows for a grant of a restricted share unit or option share.
 The Company intends to use such share incentive plan to attract and retain employee talent.
+Stock-based compensation related to the grants were amortized generally over four years on a straight-line basis (generally one year for performance-based restricted share units) with \$12.9 million and \$15.3 million expensed for the three months ended March 31, 2019 and 2020, respectively.